-- 5 storage (hereafter referred to as α_2).
-When the slope gradient of the terrain ranges between α_1 and α_2 , the transportation of a partly saturated sediment mass occurs (Fig. 1b) (Watanabe, 1994; Imaizumi et al., 2005; Imaizumi et al., 2016c).
-Partly saturated sediment transport has also been observed in channels gentler than α_2 (i.e., channel gradient < 10°) (McArdell et al., 2007; McCoy et al., 2010; Okano et al., 2012).
+- 15 Equation (5) expresses the relationship between the solid concentration in the steady-state flow (called equilibrium concentration) and the slope gradient (Takahashi, 1991; Egashira et al., 2001, Takahashi, 2014).
+A similar trend as in Eq.
+(5) was also found in the in situ measurements of Navratil et al. (2013).
+By substituting the porosity of the storage into n, Eq.
+(5) expresses the slope gradient needed for the entrainment of a fully saturated sediment mass, with no dispersion of particles (hereafter referred to as α_2).
+When the slope gradient of the terrain ranges between α_1 and α_2 , the transportation of a partly - 20 saturated sediment mass occurs (Fig. 1b) (Watanabe, 1994; Imaizumi et al., 2005; Imaizumi et al., 2016c).
+Equation (5) just considers shear strength and shear stress at the bottom of the sediment mass, but does not consider the conditions of the fluid of the sediment mass.
+Thus, not only the debris flow, but also the sliding of the sediment mass without any fluid and plug flow, of which the upper layer in the sediment mass is not fluid, also satisfy Eq.
+(5).
+Nevertheless, Eq.
+(5) is a necessary condition for any type of sediment movement with partly saturated conditions.
+Partly saturated sediment transport has also been observed - 25 in channels gentler than α_2 (i.e., channel gradient < 10°) (McArdell et al., 2007; McCoy et al., 2010; Okano et al., 2012).
 However, the appearance of partly saturated sediment transport in such gentler channels is generally limited at the front of a surge.
-In torrents gentler than α_2 , the existence of surface flow over debris flow - 10 material is theoretically required for the initiation of debris flow (Fig. 1c) (Takahashi, 1991; Imaizumi et al., 2016c).
+In torrents gentler than α_2 , the existence of surface flow over debris flow material is theoretically required for the initiation of debris flow (Fig. 1c) (Takahashi, 1991; Imaizumi et al., 2016c).
 Once sediment starts to move, it spreads throughout the flow (Fig. 1d).
-Thus the volumetric solid concentration is lower than that in sediment storage (1 n).

-The explanations above (Eqs.
-(5) and (6)) are also applicable to the relationship between the solid fraction of the debris flow and the channel gradient formed by erosion and deposition during passage of the debris flow (Takahashi, 1991; 2014).
+Thus the volumetric solid concentration is lower than that in sediment storage (1 - n). - 30 The explanations above are also applicable to the relationship between the amount of water in the sediment mass from the upper channel reaches (and slopes) and the slope gradient of the terrain formed by that sediment mass (Takahashi, 1991; 2014).
 If the amount of water in the sediment mass from the upper channel reaches is constant, the slope gradient of the terrain approaches the gradient given by the substitution of η_w , n, and S of the sediment mass into Eq.
 (3) as a result of deposition and erosion.

 In this study, we call any partly and fully saturated sediment transport processes as partly and fully saturated debris flows, respectively.
-Although some sediment transport processes at our monitoring site were not typical debris flows, such as those composed of a mixture of sediment and water (Takahashi, 1991; Coussot and Meunier, 1996), we believe the processes at our study site directly or indirectly contributed to the initiation of debris flow.
-Field monitoring in many debris flow torrents,
+Although some sediment transport processes at our monitoring site were not typical debris flows, such as those

+5 composed of a mixture of sediment and water (Takahashi, 1991; Coussot and Meunier, 1996), we believe the processes at our study site directly or indirectly contributed to the initiation of debris flow.